lukereative/silverstripe-podcast/README.md

 ## Third Party

-The podcast page uses [mediaelement.js](http://mediaelementjs.com/) to support cross browser playing of HTML5 `<audio>` and `<video>` elements.
+The podcast page uses [plyr.js](https://plyr.io/) to support cross browser playing of HTML5 `<audio>` and `<video>` elements.
 Not all browsers support all video/audio codecs, so it may not play in some browsers – although there is a link provided for each episode to be downloaded just in case.

-Mediaelement.js was the best solution I could find for supporting single video/audio files over multiple browsers, but feel free to edit the module to use your own solution.

 ## Contact
 Feel free to email me at <luke@silverstripe.com> with any suggestions, comments or to say thanks.
 Log any issues on the [GitHub repository](https://github.com/lukereative/silverstripe-podcast) or feel free to issue a pull request with a fix.